-The following public participation will be undertaken as part of the S24G application:
+The following public participation was undertaken as part of the Fine Regulations stipulations that inform the \$24G application:

-- Site notices have been placed at two visible locations on the site; - An advertisement has been placed in the local newspaper (George Herold) calling for registration and making the Application and specialist reports available for comment for a period of 60-days (this includes the availability of the Water Use License Application); - Neighbours immediately adjacent to the property have been notified in writing (via email and letter drops) of the process and availability of the various documents; - Key stakeholders have been identified and notified in writing of the process and availability of the various documents; - A stakeholder register will be opened and maintained, and all registered Interested & Affected Parties (I&APs) will be provided with opportunities to comment on various documentation; - All comments received will be included in a Comments & Responses report which will be circulated to all registered I&APs once the final documentation is submitted to the DEA&DP for decision-making.
+- Site notices have been placed at two visible locations on the site; - An advertisement placed in the local newspaper (George Herold) calling for registration and making the Application and specialist reports available for comment for a period of 60-days (this includes the availability of the Water Use License Application); - Neighbours immediately adjacent to the property have been notified in writing (via email and letter drops) of the process and availability of the various documents; - Key stakeholders have been identified and notified in writing of the process and availability of the various documents;

+- A stakeholder register was opened and maintained, and all registered Interested & Affected Parties (I&APs) have been provided with opportunities to comment on various documentation; - All comments received in response to the pre-application S24G Impact Assessment report have been considered and reflected in this report and in particular in the attached Public Participation Report.

 Please indicate whether the applicant has a website (please tick relevant box):

-YES

 NO

 If yes, please note that the application information as specified above must have been advertised on such website and proof thereof must accompany this application.
-NO

-The documentation will be made available on the Cape EAPrac website (www.cape-eaprac.co.za).
+The documentation was made available on the Cape EAPrac website (www.cape-eaprac.co.za) for the duration of the 60-day commenting period.